poppy-project/poppy-docs/en/assembly-guides/poppy-torso/bom.md

 - 1x AX-12 or AX-18

 **Electronics:**
-- 2x Speaker
-- 1x Audio amp
 - 1x Raspberry Pi 3 + its SD card
+- 1x Camera for Raspberry Pi + its flat cable

-## 2. Head BOM option B: Raspberry Pi 4 version, including screen (aka **Poppy Eve**)
+## 2. Head BOM option B: Raspberry Pi 4 version, including screen (aka **Poppy Eva**)

-This head version has its own documentation online, please refer to [the documentation of **Poppy Eve** for the assembly and software configuration](https://github.com/poppy-project/Poppy-eve-head-design#poppy-eve-head-design).
+This head version has its own documentation online, please refer to [the documentation of **Poppy Eva** for the assembly and software configuration](https://github.com/poppy-project/Poppy-eva-head-design#poppy-eva-head-design).

 ## 3. Tools
 Please note that you will also need: